thomykay/dhbw-projectmanagement1/lesson 210 - teams and patterns/lesson 210 - slides.md

 <!-- _backgroundColor: lightblue -->

-## Practice - Find Patterns ⏲️20min
+## Practice - Find Patterns ⏲️15min

-* What pattern did your team apply successfully?
+* What patterns did you observe working together as a team?
+* Any patterns that helped you to be successful?
-* What can other teams learn from you about how to make this pattern successful?
+* What can other teams learn from you about how to apply (or prevent) these patterns?
-* Share your findings with the other teams
+* ➡️ Share your findings with the other teams

 ---
 <!-- _backgroundColor: lightblue -->

-## Practice - A bit of Review prep
+## Practice - A bit of Review preparation

-* Each team sends two delegates to two other teams
+* Each team sends a delegates to another teams
 * 3 interview rounds with different aspects

 ---